blukatdevelopment/FPS_Framework/Planning/README.md

 - Each programming user story or task should be tested and approved before the deliverable can be released.

-## Interface Programming
+## DONE Interface Programming

-**Inventory Menu**
+**DONE Inventory Menu**
 Inventory menu should provide several components.

-- scrolling list of potentially infinite number of items.
+- DONE scrolling list of potentially infinite number of items.
-- Buttons at the top of the menu should filter list by category.
+- DONE Buttons at the top of the menu should filter list by category.
 	- Weapons
 	- Apparel
 	- Aid
 	- Misc
 	- Ammo
+- DONE Single left click should display item info.
-- Left clicking item should cause it to be equipped, used, or not.
+- DONE Double-clicking item should cause it to be equipped, used, or not.
-- Right clicking an item should drop it.
+- DONE Right clicking an item should drop it.
-- Items should have number "Brick(5)" to indicate stack size.
+- DONE Items should have number "Brick(5)" to indicate stack size.
-- Total weight should be displayed at the top of the menu.
+- DONE Total weight should be displayed at the top of the menu.
-- Item info should be displayed to top right of item list.
+- DONE Item info should be displayed near item list.

-**Quantity menu**
+**ABORTED Quantity menu**
 When dropping a stack of more than 5, quantity sub menu should render.

 - Name of item should display at top
-- Quantity and a slider for the quantity should display below
+- Quantity and a slider for the quantity should display below This should get pushed out a bit later, after a system to support an arbitrary number of sub-menus and popups is available.
-- A button for the item should

-**Update HUD: item in reach**
+**DONE Update HUD: item in reach**
 If ItemInReach is not null, display "Pick up " + itemName

 ## Network Programming